getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 Now, that's going to look strange and it's not likely going to match the recommendations given in most other ES6 literature.
 But I have reasons for my madness.

-There's another proposed form of the `let` declaration called the `let`-block, which looks like:
+There's another experimental (not standardized) form of the `let` declaration called the `let`-block, which looks like:

 ```js
 let (a = 2, b, c) {